Choosing your Perfect Tent Spot

 - Do not pitch a tent in a meadow, no matter how inviting it looks.
 Wetlands and meadows are fragile ecosystems, an area that should be protected.

-- Look at the big trees above and examine them.
+- Look at the big trees above your sleeping spot and examine them.
 Do not place your tent near or underneath a dead tree or a dead limb.
 Trees do break and fall, especially if winds pick up.
+This could be a life or death choice, so remember to look up.

 - Never underestimate the use of a big tarp and some rope.

-- Beach camping at the ocean edge, know high tide mark; place tent accordingly.
+- Beach camping at the ocean edge; Know the high tide mark; place tent accordingly.

 - Slot canyons are awesome, sandy, narrow washes, many with cliffs and caves.
 In the desert badlands these can become raging rivers w/ flash floods.
 When rain is heavy in the mountains many miles away, you could get flooded in the low lands.
 If you hear any thunder – RUN to high ground.
 Better off picking another camp site, than to die by a wall of water!

 - Shade in the Desert sounds like an oxymoron, unless you find a place with high cliffs, or slot canyons.
+Tamarisk trees and palm canyon locations are usually an oasis of RV tourists & travelers.
+Hot Springs are also busy spots.
 Pinyon pines, juniper and over-sized manzanita can be found in higher elevation deserts above 1000′.
 The prime desert camping season is generally October thru March, as April can easily soar close to 90 degrees high.

 Campground vs. Dispersed Camping: